istio/istio.io/content/en/news/releases/1.21.x/announcing-1.21/change-notes/index.md

 - **Fixed** a memory leak when a `ServiceEntry` is removed.
 ([Issue #47893](https://github.com/istio/istio/issues/47893))

-- **Fixed** a bug when there are more than one services with same host name within the same namespace, a `STRICT_DNS cluster without endpoints` error could occur.
+- **Fixed** a bug when there is more than one service with the same host name within the same namespace, a `STRICT_DNS cluster without endpoints` error could occur.
 ([Issue #49489](https://github.com/istio/istio/issues/49489))

-- **Fixed** an issue occurs when using a delegate in a `VirtualService`, the effective `VirtualService` may not be consistent with expectations due to a sorting error.
+- **Fixed** an issue that when using a delegate in a `VirtualService`, the effective `VirtualService` may not be consistent with expectations due to a sorting error.
 ([Issue #49539](https://github.com/istio/istio/issues/49539))

 - **Fixed** a bug where specifying a URI regex `.*` match within a `VirtualService` HTTP route did not short-circuit the subsequent HTTP routes.

-- **Fixed** sending stale name table when pure HTTP headless service endpoints changed.
+- **Fixed** sending stale name table when pure HTTP headless service endpoints are changed.

-- **Fixed** a bug for IPv6 only clusters that prevented `ServiceEntry` based listeners from having correct `SNI` matches.
+- **Fixed** a bug for IPv6 only clusters that prevented ServiceEntry-based listeners from having correct SNI matches.
 ([Issue #49476](https://github.com/istio/istio/issues/49476))

-- **Fixed** an issue where the local client contained incorrect entries in the local `DNS` name table.
+- **Fixed** an issue where the local client contained incorrect entries in the local DNS name table.
 ([Issue #47340](https://github.com/istio/istio/issues/47340))

-- **Fixed** a bug where `VirtualServices` containing wildcard hosts that aren't present in the service registry are ignored ([Issue #49364](https://github.com/istio/istio/issues/49364))
+- **Fixed** a bug where `VirtualService` containing wildcard hosts that aren't present in the service registry are ignored.
+([Issue #49364](https://github.com/istio/istio/issues/49364))

 - **Upgraded** ambient traffic capture and redirection compatibility by switching to an in-pod mechanism.